Turbulent gas-rich disks at high redshift: bars & bulges in a radial shear flow: Acknowledgments

 \section{Acknowledgments}

-JBH, TTG and OA wish to thank Professors Paola Di Matteo and Misha Haywood for insightful conversations and for hosting them at the Paris Observatory.
-We received valuable feedback from Ken Freeman, Mark Krumholz, Francois Boulanger, Andrew Wetzel, Takafumi Tsukui, Emily Wisnioski, Francesca Rizzo, Filipo Fraternali and Fernanda Roman de Oliveira.
+JBH, TTG and OA wish to thank Professors Paola Di Matteo and Misha Haywood for hosting them at the Paris and Meudon Observatories, for their hospitality and excellent research culture.
+We received valuable feedback from Ken Freeman, Mark Krumholz, Fran\c{c}ois Boulanger, Andrew Wetzel, Takafumi Tsukui, Emily Wisnioski, Francesca Rizzo, Filippo Fraternali and Fernanda Roman de Oliveira.
 We are grateful to Eugene Vasiliev for continuous assistance with \agama\ and to Walter Dehnen for help with his code.
 JBH is indebted to James Binney for long walks, pub lunches and inspired conversations, and to Merton College and the Beecroft building for providing a stimulating research environment.

 TTG acknowledges financial support from the Australian Research Council (ARC) through an Australian Laureate Fellowship awarded to JBH.
 OA acknowledges support from the Knut and Alice Wallenberg Foundation, the Swedish Research Council (grant 2019-04659) and the Swedish National Space Agency (SNSA Dnr 2023-00164).
 CF acknowledges funding provided by the Australian Research Council (Discovery Project DP230102280), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).